Dustin Douglas & The Electric Gentlemen ‘Break It Down’ at album release show in Wilkes-Barre on June 2

 Northeastern Pennsylvania’s premier blues rock power trio, Dustin Douglas & The Electric Gentlemen, are set to debut their new album, “Break It Down,” on Friday, June 1, and will play a release show in their hometown of Wilkes-Barre the following night.

-Created by Dustin Douglas (vocals/guitars), Tommy Smallcomb (drums), and Matt “The Dane” Gabriel (bass), “Break It Down” features 12 brand new tracks recorded by Paul Smith at Eight Days a Week Studios in Northumberland and also features “No More Tears to Cry,” previously released on the band’s 2017 EP, “Blues 1.”
+Created by Dustin Douglas (vocals/guitars), Tommy Smallcomb (drums), and Matt “The Dane” Gabriel (bass), “Break It Down” features 12 brand new tracks recorded by Paul Smith at Eight Days a Week Studios in Northumberland, along with “No More Tears to Cry,” which was previously released on the band’s 2017 EP, “Blues 1.”

 Doors open at 7 p.m., with an 8 p.m. showtime.
 Tickets, which are $15 in advance or $20 the day of the show, go on sale this Thursday, May 3 at 10 a.m. and can be purchased at the Kirby Center box office (71 Public Square, Wilkes-Barre) Monday through Friday from 10 a.m.-5 p.m., online at kirbycenter.org, and by phone at 570-826-1100.
 A Kirby Member pre-sale begins today at 10 a.m.